-Character strings are entered using either double (") or single (') quotes, but are printed using double quotes (or sometimes without quotes).
-They use C-style escape sequences, using $\$ as the escape character, so $\$ is entered and printed as $\$ , and inside double quotes " is entered as $\$ ".
-Other useful escape sequences are $\$ n, newline, $\$ t, tab and $\$ b, backspace.
+Character strings are entered using either matching double (") or single (') quotes, but are printed using double quotes (or sometimes without quotes).
+They use C-style escape sequences, using $\$ as the escape character, so $\$ is entered and printed as $\$, and inside double quotes " is entered as $\$ ".
+Other useful escape sequences are n, newline, t, tab and b, backspace-see ?Quotes for a full list.